Efficient Tensor Decomposition with Boolean Factors: Boolean Matching Pursuit (BMP)

-After obtaining an atom $ \T{M}^* $ using the Boolean quadratic solver, we can add the atom to the current atom set $ A^k $ that maintains active atoms considered so far.
-The next step is to adjust the atom weights to reflect changes in the atom set.
-Let $|A^k| $ be the number of active atoms at iteration $k$.
-Fixing the atom set $ A^k $, we can rewrite \eqref{compact-problem} in terms of $ \boldsymbol{c} $ as:
+With an updated set of atoms $\mathds{A}$, we can adjust the atom weights to reflect changes in the atom set.
+Fixing the active set, the weight adjustment is a simple least-square problem in terms of $ \boldsymbol{c} $ as: